 Downside and Risks

-Being a mix of different spices, curry powder can have some side effects if taken in high amounts.
-In rare cases, people can have side effects such as stomach upset, dizziness, or diarrhea.
+Curry powder can have some side effects if taken in high amounts.
+In rare cases, people can experience stomach upset, dizziness, or diarrhea.

 Comparison summary table